laravel-enso/forms/README.md

 ##### step
 - Is: optional
 - Type: numeric
-- Applies to: "input"
+- Applies to: `"input"`

 Parameter corresponds to the step parameter for an HTML <input> field.

 ##### min
 - Is: optional
 - Type: numeric
-- Applies to: "input"
+- Applies to: `"input"`

-Parameter corresponds to the min parameter for an HTML <input> field, where the browser does a client side validation.
+Parameter corresponds to the min parameter for an HTML `<input>` field, where the browser does a client side validation.

 ##### max
 - Is: optional
 - Type: numeric
-- Applies to: "input"
+- Applies to: `"input"`

-Parameter corresponds to the max parameter for an HTML <input> field, where the browser does a client side validation.
+Parameter corresponds to the max parameter for an HTML `<input>` field, where the browser does a client side validation.

 ##### format
 - Is: optional
 - Type: string
-- Applies to: "datepicker", "timepicker"
+- Applies to: `"datepicker"`, `"timepicker"`

 Represents the format of the date/time used for the component.